I-THE FIRST GODS : ARCHITECTS OF THE COSMOS

 Anubis: Partner in the transport of souls, each with complementary responsibilities.

-Hades: Ruler of the underground realm, with whom Thanatos shares the duty of maintaining order in the afterlife.
+Hades: Ruler of the underground realm with whom Thanatos and yama shares the duty of maintaining order in the afterlife.

 Buddha: Mutual respect, because Buddha offers a path of enlightenment that can influence the destiny of souls.

-These four gods, though distinct, collaborated to establish the balance between life and death, but each with their own vision, which led to occasional conflicts.
+These five gods despite their differences work together to establish the balance between life and death but each with their own vision which often causes occasional conflicts.

-Zeus, Thor, and Poseidon: Masters of the Elements and Sovereignty
+Zeus, Thor, Odin and Poseidon: Masters of Elements and Sovereignty

 -Origin: The War of the Sky and the Elements

-When Ankaryos structured space and dimensions, fragments of his essence fell into three domains: the sky, the sea, and the earth.
-These fragments imbued themselves with natural forces and gave birth to powerful gods linked to the elements.
+When Ankaryos structured space and dimensions, fragments of his essence were divided into three realms: sky, sea and earth.
+These fragments were endowed with natural forces and gave birth to powerful gods linked to the elements and sovereignty.

-Zeus was born from the raging sky, a living storm that became conscious.
-He forged for himself a human form, armed with lightning and bearer of heavenly authority.
+Zeus was born from the angry sky, from a living storm that became conscious.
+He armed himself with lightning and held celestial authority.

-Thor, emerging in a more brutal cosmic storm, embodies brute force and the protection of the human realms.
-His birth was accompanied by thunder, and he received Mjöllnir, a hammer forged from the heart of a dying star.
+Thor emerged from a more brutal cosmic storm.
+His birth was accompanied by thunder and he was given Mjöllnir, a hammer forged from the heart of billions of dying suns.

-Poseidon emerged from the abyss when the oceans, created by Eryndra, rebelled against the order established by Ankaryos.
-He tamed the currents to rule the seas, wearing the trident as a symbol of his dominion.
+Poseidon emerged from the abyss when the oceans created by Eryndra rebelled against the order established by Ankaryos.
+He tamed the currents to rule the seas, carrying the trident as a symbol of his dominance.

 Buddha and Shiva: The Gods of Awakening and Destruction